arazavi78/Ecological-Genomics/Shervin's_Notebook.md

 look up the meaning of the ANGSD command options.

-Major allele : most frequent allele.
+# Major allele : most frequent allele.

+# New commands:
+use the "tail" command to get to the end of the file.